 Treating breast cancer right

-You can save lives by helping us to develop new targeted treatments to tackle breast cancer
+You can help us develop new targeted treatments

 There are many different types of breast cancer.
 Over the decades, enormous progress has been made to understand the many forms and to develop treatments which are tailored to each one.
 These are called targeted treatments – they create fewer side effects than conventional chemotherapy and can be used for longer.

 But there is still a long way to go.
 Some aggressive types – like Triple Negative Breast Cancer – still have no targeted therapies available.
 Others– like hormone receptor positive advanced breast cancer – do have treatments which have helped double life expectancy from 24 to over 50 months.

 But this is not enough.
 We now need a new generation of anti-hormone drugs and new treatments that can help patients whatever their age, type or stage of cancer.

 Hormone sensitive tumours are the most common type of breast cancer accounting for between 70-80% of all cases.

 Over the decades, anti-hormone (or endocrine) treatments have been developed to help tackle these types - our Professor John Robertson led the introduction of the most recent of these therapies approved for use wordwide.